MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-create.md

 All access packages must be in a container called a catalog.
 A catalog defines what resources you can add to your access package.
 If you don't specify a catalog, your access package goes in the general catalog.
 Currently, you can't move an existing access package to a different catalog.

 An access package can be used to assign access to roles of multiple resources that are in the catalog.
 If you're an administrator or catalog owner, you can add resources to the catalog while you're creating an access package.
+You can also add resources after the access package has been created, and users assigned to the access package will also receive the additional resources.

 If you're an access package manager, you can't add resources that you own to a catalog.
 You're restricted to using the resources available in the catalog.
 If you need to add resources to a catalog, you can ask the catalog owner.

 All access packages must have at least one policy for users to be assigned to them.
-Policies specify who can request the access package, along with approval and lifecycle settings.
+Policies specify who can request the access package, along with approval and lifecycle settings, or how access is automatically assigned.
 When you create an access package, you can create an initial policy for users in your directory, for users not in your directory, or for administrator direct assignments only.
-Or, you can choose to create the policy later.

 ![Diagram of an example marketing catalog, including its resources and its access package.](./media/entitlement-management-access-package-create/access-package-create.png)